alexmacarthur/wp-skateboard/README.md

 After running this command, run `make down` to turn off your container, and uncomment the `- ./core:/var/www/html/core` line in the `docker-compose.yml` file to mount that directory to the container.
 Run `make up` to get it going again.
 Any changes you make to core files should appear in the browser.

-Now, to access this WP admin location, navigate to `localhost:8000/core/wp-admin`.
+Now, to access this new WP admin location, navigate to `localhost:8000/core/wp-admin`.

 ## License
 MIT © [Alex MacArthur](https://macarthur.me)